GoogleChrome/web.dev/src/site/content/en/blog/periodic-background-sync/index.md

-After enabling recording once, it will stay enabled for up to three days, allowing DevTools to capture local debugging information about background syncs that might take place, e.g., hours in the future.
+After enabling recording once, it will stay enabled for up to three days, allowing DevTools to capture local debugging information about background syncs that might take place, even hours in the future.

 ### Simulating events